Skip to content

 For those of you not in "the know", or missed episode 141, ClickTales is an app that lets you record and review the actions of your website’s visitors.
 And I’d agree with Paul: inexpensive, revealing, but limited in essence because you can witness what a user goes through.

-In my case it was most effective because my results have been telling me that I should my website’s structure completely… so I decided I should start from scratch all together and redesign. :)
+In my case it was most effective because my results have been telling me that I should redesign my website’s structure completely… so I decided I should start from scratch all together and redesign. :)

 Web Design for ROI